-Wherever your family is in the world right now, we look forward to welcoming your child into their classroom through our Nord Anglia Virtual School Experience.
+Wherever your family is in the world right now, we continue to welcome your child into their classroom through our Nord Anglia Virtual School Experience at BISB.

 Your child can participate in lessons with their world-class teachers, receive and submit assignments, collaborate with their classmates, develop essential skills independently, and be recognised for their outstanding work.